dustinpfister/blog_posts/_posts/lodash_assign.md

 ## 1 - The basics of lodash assign, and what to know first

+This is a post on the [lodash object method](/2019/02/13/lodash_object/) known as the [lodash assign](https://lodash.com/docs/4.17.10#assign) method.
+In late specs there is also the native javaScript [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) method build into native javaScript itself that seems to work more or less the same way.
+However in this section of this post I will be sticking to using lodash, and will be getting to any and all relevant native javaScript features later in this post.
-This is a post on the [lodash](https://lodash.com/) object method [\_.assign](https://lodash.com/docs/4.17.10#assign), as well as the native javaScript [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) method as well.
-This is not a getting started post on lodash, or javaScrtipt and I expect that you have at least some background with these topics.
+This is not a [getting started post on lodash](/2019/02/15/lodash/), or [javaScrtipt in general](/2018/11/27/js-getting-started/) and I expect that you have at least some background with these topics.

 ### 1.1 - Mutate in place